mrakgr/The-Spiral-Language/readme.md

 v3
 ```

 I had to implement `array.map` similarly to this in old Spiral.
-The reason why doing infering the type is needed is because the output array needs its type to be known ahead of time.
+The reason why doing inferring the type is needed is because the output array needs its type to be known ahead of time.
 It is not possible to do something like set it to some metavariable and unify it with its first use because of join points.
 In order to do their specialization, they need to have concrete terms ahead of time.

 This general approach to type inference is what I followed in the old Spiral.
 I went into it far further than this; I experimented with all sorts of tricks there.
 For one Cuda kernel for example, I was raising an exception with the thrown type and catching it.
 I had special ops just to do that.